boto/boto/docs/source/dynamodb_tut.rst

     <boto.dynamodb.layer2.Layer2 object at 0x3fb3090>

 Bear in mind that if you have your credentials in boto config in your home directory, the two keyword arguments in the call above are not needed.
+More details on configuration can be found in :doc:`boto_config_tut`.

+.. note:: At this
-At this time, Amazon DynamoDB is available only in the US-EAST-1 region and the above command will automatically connect to that region.
+    time, Amazon DynamoDB is available only in the US-EAST-1 region.
+The ``connect_dynamodb`` method automatically connect to that region.

 The :py:func:`boto.connect_dynamodb` functions returns a :py:class:`boto.dynamodb.layer2.Layer2` instance, which is a high-level API